 There are a few things you should avoid when you are about to create your podcast artwork:

-Microphones & Headset icons– because there are a lot of visuals on iTunes in which they use these icons.
+Microphones & Headset icons– because there are a lot of visuals on Apple Podcast in which they use these icons.
 Podcast is about audio, microphones and headset or speakers.
 You don’t have to “tell” your audience using this visual that it’s about a podcast.
 They already know that it’s a podcast.

-Bad colors – there are great color combinations (I’m recommending you to check out colorhunt.io where you can get all the great color combinations you want for your artwork) and there are also bad color combinations.
+Bad colors – there are great color combinations (I’m recommending you to check out colorhunt.co where you can get all the great color combinations you want for your artwork) and there are also bad color combinations.
 Keep it simple and don’t use more than 2 or maximum 3 colors on your podcast.

 Bad fonts – as I already said, a podcast artwork can be just like a banner ad.
 When you use bad fonts, people can’t read your message because they won’t understand it and they won’t click on your podcast.
 Keep it simple.
 Don’t use more than 2 fonts on your podcast.
 Also make sure that your podcast’s title is used in your podcast artwork.